“The fool says in his heart, ‘There is no God.’ They are corrupt, their deeds are vile; there is no one who does good.”

 Having already examined how deities are not necessary to explain morality nor to justify moral decisions, and having cleared up confusion concerning objective morality versus objective truth, it seems relevant to address the idea that relative morality (humans alone deciding what is right and wrong) is so much more dangerous than objective morality (right and wrong as allegedly dictated by God and outlined in holy books).

-The “in practice” argument of course centers around the atrocities of Hitler, Stalin, and other mass killers.
+The “in practice” argument often centers around the atrocities of Hitler, Stalin, and other mass killers.
 “These atheists were responsible for the worst genocides in human history,” thus any morality devoid of gods is dangerous prima facie.

 This falls apart for several reasons.